 Typically, getting a dental crown will require two appointments.
 Your initial visit will involve removing any decay, as well as preparing and shaping your tooth so that it can accept a crown.
 An impression will need to be taken of your upper and lower teeth, which are sent to a dental laboratory.
 A dental crown is then fabricated at the lab and then returned to our office.
 After the process is complete, you are ready for your second appointment, which is usually shorter.
 During your second appointment, we remove the temporary crown and replace it with a new crown, which is securely cemented into place.

-Luckily, unlike most offices in Kelowna, we are a Cerec office which means your crown can likely be completed in one appointment.
+We are a Cerec office which means your crown can be completed in one appointment.
 We have digital technology that allows us to prepare, image, and fabricate your crown in the office while you enjoy a coffee and watch Netflix.
-This process takes an extra 20 minutes but saves you the second appointment and a second injection for anesthetic.
+This process takes an extra 30 minutes but saves you the second appointment and a second injection for anesthetic.
 For more information take a look at our Cerec page.

 True to their name, dental bridges literally bridge gaps created by missing teeth.
 A “traditional bridge” is the most commonly used among dental practitioners, and is constructed with porcelain fused to metal.
 In most cases, a bridge will be placed over abutment teeth (anchoring teeth) and attached to an artificial tooth, filling any gap created by the missing tooth (or teeth).